-One tool that I use when I’m looking at my credit score is credit sesame.
+One tool I use when looking at my credit score is credit sesame.
 Credit Sesame has a financial debt analysis tool that shows you your total debt.
 It then breaks the debt down into categories such as credit card debt, student loans, and others.

 Credit Sesame also goes into detail about your credit score and credit report.
 They also give you several credit recommendations.
 Those recommendations could be credit cards that you can sign up for or personal loans that can help you pay off high-interest debt.
 Did I mention that credit sesame is free to use?
 All you have to do is sign up.

 If you’re interested in getting your credit score in order, click here!

-After reading this post, I know that you now know how to increase your credit score by 100 points.
+After reading this post, I know you now know how to increase your credit score by 100 points.
 If I can do it, you can as well.
 It may not be easy, but you can do it.

 I want you to get a copy of your free credit report.
-You can get at least one free copy per year from each of the three major credit reporting agencies.
+You can get at least one free copy per year from the three major credit reporting agencies.
 The three credit bureaus are Experian, TransUnion, and Equifax.
 The reason that you should get all three of them is to compare each one.
-You want to make sure that there aren’t any inaccuracies in the credit reports.
+You want to ensure that there aren’t any inaccuracies in the credit reports.
 Make sure that all of your credit information is correct.
-That includes lenders, addresses, lines of credit and more.
+That includes lenders, addresses, lines of credit, and more.

-Once you have the credit reports open a blank excel sheet or get a pen and a piece of paper.
+Once you have the credit reports, open a blank excel sheet or get a pen and a piece of paper.
 Write down all of your bills and debts that you have.
 You should write the payment amount and the payment due dates.
-Also, notate if you are past due or not.
-From there it’s time to get to work.
+Also, note if you are past due or not.
+From there, it’s time to get to work.
 Follow the steps above and wait for your credit score to go up.